 What do I do with my old equipment?

 Remember to recycle any electronic equipment you are discarding.
 Recycling electronic equipment recovers valuable materials from the circuit boards, metal wiring, leaded glass, and plastics.
-Call your local household hazardous waste collection and recycling program to find out whether they will be sponsoring an upcoming event to recycle electronics.
+Contact your local household hazardous waste collection and recycling authorities.

 For more information on consumer issues, visit the FCC’s Consumer Help Center at https://consumercomplaints.fcc.gov.

 To request this article in an accessible format - braille, large print, Word or text document or audio - write or call us at the address or phone number at the bottom of the page, or send an email to email@example.com.